victorwads/UptimeLogger/README.md

 cd Scrtpits

 # To Log
-bash uptime_logger.sh
+bash uptime_logger

 # To Log and Debbug [-d | --debug]
-bash uptime_logger.sh --debug
+bash uptime_logger --debug
 ```

 ## Install as Service

-The `install.sh` provides a easy to intall service.
+The `install` provides a easy to intall service.
 This will install de files copying to a program folder according to the OS and create service to run on System Load.

 Every 1 system startUp it will create a file at `/PROGRAM_FOLDER/logs` and that file will be updated every second with de how long the SO have been alive.